 The school also holds EQUIS (European Quality Improvement System) accreditation, meaning that each and every programme has been deemed to be up in line with the highest of international standards.

-And with such a strong international standing, it’s no wonder that SSE also welcomes one of the most international student bodies.
-All of the school’s Masters of Science programmes are conducted in English, and up to 50 percent of students at any given time are international.
+And with such a strong international standing, it’s no wonder that SSE also welcomes a very international student body.
+All of the school’s Masters of Science programmes are conducted in English, as well as half of the bachelor-level programmes.